-- d.
+c.
+Operator's licenses shall be valid for one year and shall expire on d.
 (A) The provisions of Section 125.17(6) of the Wisconsin Statutes are hereby adopted.
 Operator's licenses will not be issued to nonexempt applicants who have not successfully completed the Responsible Beverage Server training course offered by a vocational, technical, and adult education district which conforms to curriculum guidelines specified by the Board of Vocational, Technical, and Adult Education.
-Such applicant must provide a certificate of completion of said course unless the applicant meets one of the following exemptions set forth in the statute: - 1.
-The applicant is renewing an operator's license. - 2.
-Within the past two years, the person held a Class "A", Class "B" or "Class A" or "Class B" license or permit or a manager's or operator's license. - 3.
-Within the past two years, the person has completed such a training course.
+Such applicant must provide a certificate of completion of said course unless the applicant meets one of the following exemptions set forth in the statute:

+1. The applicant is renewing an operator's license.

+2. Within the past two years, the person held a Class "A", Class "B" or "Class A" or "Class B" license or permit or a manager's or operator's license.

+3. Within the past two years, the person has completed such a training course.